 Chestnut flour recipes & ideas

 There is lots you can do with chestnuts and chestnut flour.
-Hope you’ll find something suitable in this list of chestnut flour bread and baking recipes.
+Here are some delicious ideas of how to use chestnut flour in your kitchen.
+Hope you’ll find something suitable in this list of chestnut flour recipes for bread making, baking and pasta making.

 - Castagnaccio – An ancient, rustic and unusual Tuscan delicacy; a type of Tuscan chestnut cake, like a dense, thick crêpe.